Author Archives: Geoffrey Nathan, Esq

 Those who are charged with child abuse are facing a very serious crime.
 The exact sentence and penalties that they will incur vary depending on a range of factors.
 These include the age of the child, which state the crime was committed in, the extent of the molestation, whether the molestation led to physical or… Read More »

-Prostitution & Solicitation + Laws, Charges & Statute of Limitations
+Prostitution & Solicitation Charges & Penalties by State

-Prostitution and solicitation are two separate, but closely rated, crimes.
-Solicitation happens when someone demands, encourages, or requests someone to engage in prostitution, which is a criminal act in and on itself.
-Prostitution, meanwhile, exists in many forms, from sophisticated escort service to street walkers.
-Engaging in, agreeing to, or offering sexual acts in return… Read More »
+Prostitution and solicitation are two closely related crimes.
+Solicitation occurs when someone demands, encourages, or requests another person to engage in prostitution, which is a criminal act in itself.
+Prostitution encompasses various forms, from sophisticated escort services to street-level solicitation.
+Engaging in, agreeing to, or offering sexual acts in return for compensation is classified as… Read More »

 Mortgage fraud is an incredibly complicated crime.
 It is believed that, if accidental omissions and errors were included, at least 10% of all mortgage applications would be fraudulent.
 What makes something a crime, however, is intent.
 It can be very difficult to prove whether or not someone intentionally omitted a piece of information, or intentionally… Read More »